topcoder-platform/taas-es-processor/README.md

 2. Rename the file `sample.api.env` to `api.env`

-3. Set the required Kafka url and ElasticSearch host in the file `api.env`.
+3. Set the required Kafka url in the file `api.env`.

     Note that you can also add other variables to `api.env`, with `<key>=<value>` format per line.
     If using AWS ES you should add `AWS_ACCESS_KEY_ID` and `AWS_SECRET_ACCESS_KEY` variables as well.